 Helly Hansen Skagen Offshore trousers

-Helly Hansen’s Skagen Offshore Women’s Bib has a two-layer fabric with mesh lining and sealed seams.
+The final feature from Helly Hansen is the Skagen Offshore Women’s Bib.
+The final feature from Helly Hansen is the Skagen Offshore Women’s Bib.
+The quality is good: an advantage of picking a pair of trousers from a brand trusted by professionals on the ocean.
+The two-layer fabric with mesh lining and sealed seams lives up to that repuation.
 The seat and knees are articulated and fully reinforced.
 The waist, shoulder straps and hems are velcro-adjusted, and there’s a two-way front zipper.

 There’s a zipped cargo pocket on one side, a mesh one on the other and two little under-bust pockets for keys.
 Like the Gill Offshore trousers, these have a drop-seat feature and a covered zip around the hips.